RCVRY/.github/profile/README.md

 Points of focus for RCVRY as a brand:
 --------------------------

-* Data at every turn
+* Data at every possible turn
 * User traffic generated from in house leads/content
 * Strategic partnerships from in house network
 <!--